kubesys/installer/README.md

 ```
 Commands:
   init-env             :(Init): download conatiner-based or vm-based software packages
-  init-kube            :(Init): install kubernetes-based cluster for container or vm"
+  init-compute         :(Init): install kubernetes-based cluster for container or vm"
-  init-cni             :(Init): install kubernetes-based cluster network, such as calico or kubeovn
+  init-network         :(Init): install kubernetes-based cluster network, such as calico or kubeovn
   init-addon           :(Init): install kubernetes addons, such as loki, prometheus, grafana and superset
 ```

 - Using the `init-env` command, you can install Docker and Kubernetes on a just installed OS.
-- Using the `init-kube` commnad, you can install kubernetes as your want
+- Using the `init-compute` commnad, you can install kubernetes as your want

 ```
 kubeinst init-env       # (required)
-kubeinst init-kube   # (required)
+kubeinst init-compute   # (required)
-kubeinst init-cni    # (required)
+kubeinst init-network   # (required)
 kubeinst init-addon     # (optinal)
 ```

 Note that you can customized :